gerardpc/python-course/docs/programming/python/regular_expressions.md

 !!!note
-    To check if a string matches a regular expression without using Python, you can use this website: https://regex101.com/
+    To check if a string matches a regular expression without using Python, you can use this website: [](https://regex101.com/)

 ## Python re module

 Python has a built-in module called `re`, which can be used to work with regular expressions.
 The `re` module provides several functions that make it a powerful tool for working with regular expressions.

+!!!note
+    The `re` module is part of the Python standard library, which means that it is installed by default when you install Python.
+This means that you don't need to install any additional packages to use regular expressions in Python.
+Doing `import re` is enough to use the `re` module.

 The most important functions in the `re` module are:

-* `re.search()`: find a match with the pattern anywhere in the string and return a match object.
+* `re.search()`: try to find a match with the pattern anywhere in the string.
-If nothing is found, it returns `None`.
-* `re.findall()`: Returns a list of all matches in the text.
+* `re.findall()`: Return a list of all matches in the text.
 * `re.sub()`: Replaces one or more matches with a string.
 * `re.split()`: Splits the text into a list, splitting it wherever the pattern matches.